 Firm Profiles

 Assessment Centre

-The assessment centre consists of three main components: a case study interview, a competency interview, and a scenario-based interview.
+The assessment centre consists of three interviews: a case study interview, a competency interview, and a scenario-based interview.

-For the case study, candidates are given time to analyse a commercial brief and prepare a short presentation, which is then delivered to a partner and followed by questions on the issues raised.
+Candidates are given time to analyse a commercial brief and prepare a short presentation, which is then delivered to a partner and followed by questions on the issues raised.
+The case study tests commercial reasoning, analytical thinking, and the ability to communicate a recommendation clearly.
+You do not need legal knowledge as what is being assessed is whether you can identify what matters in a complex situation, structure your thinking, and present it persuasively.

+Firm Profiles